denodrivers/postgres/docs/README.md

 }
 ```

-#### Object query
+### Obtaining results as an object

 The `queryObject` function allows you to return the results of the executed
-query as a set objects, allowing easy management with interface like types.
+query as a set of objects, allowing easy management with interface-like types

 ```ts
 interface User {